 USD/INR forecasts change all the time, affected by news events and relative sentiment towards the US and Indian economies and this exchange rate is even more volatile than usual because of the uncertainties around the Coranavirus pandemic.

-This gaining of favour was attributed by bank commentators such as HSBC due to the attraction of the carry trade — the ability to earn higher interest when holding INR versus other major currencies.
+Any gaining in favour for the rupee is attributed by bank commentators such as HSBC to the attraction of the carry trade — the ability to earn higher interest when holding INR versus other major currencies.